TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 * The quadcopter system is time invariant (i.e. no change in mass properties or rotor lift capabilities)
 * The quadcopter is a rigid body (i.e. no structural flexible modes)
 * The quadcopter states are fully controllable and observable (note this can be assessed by forming the controllability and observability Gramian matrices)
+  *  Note the quadcopter is an underactuated system because it has more degrees of freedom than it has control inputs
 * Each rotor has a similar thrust coefficient ($C_{T}$)of 1.4e-6 $\frac{N}{(\frac{rad}{s})^2}$, propeller drag ($C_{D}$) coefficient of 1.4e-8 $\frac{Nm}{(\frac{rad}{s})^2}$, and rotor inertia $I_{r}$ = 1.1e-5 $kgm^2$.
 This is based on common data on a 1.5 kg quadcopter and can be later tuned based on actual hardware characteristics.

 ## State and System Parameter Definition